taosdata/TDengine/documentation/webdocs/markdowndocs/TAOS SQL.md

     ```mysql
     CREATE TABLE [IF NOT EXISTS] tb_name (timestamp_field_name TIMESTAMP, field1_name data_type1 [, field2_name data_type2 ...])
     ```
+    Note:

-    Note: 1) the first column must be timstamp, and system will set it as the primary key; 2) the record size is limited to 4096 bytes; 3) for binary or nachr data type, the length shall be specified, for example, binary(20), it means 20 bytes.
+    1) The first column must be a `timestamp`, and the system will set it as the primary key.

+    2) The record size is limited to 4096 bytes

+    3) For `binary` or `nchar` data types, the length must be specified.
+For example, binary(20) means a binary data type with 20 bytes.

 - **Drop a Table**